 To prevent catastrophic failure during liftoff, NASA turns the launch pad into a raging river.
-Encircling the launch pad are massive trenches which contain the blast of the rockets.
+Encircling the launchpad are massive trenches that contain the blast of the rockets.

 To supply the colossal amount of water necessary, NASA has constructed an elevated water tank city of 300,000 gallons (1,135,620 liters).
 The tank stands at 290 feet (88 meters) and stands adjacent to the launch pad.

 Multiple 7-foot-diameter (2.1-meter) pipes carry the torrent of water to the pad.

 Although NASA extensively uses the technique, the technology was derived from a rather surprising field - stealth submarines.

 Applying Stealth Submarine Technology

 The invention of sonar enabled navies around the world to detect submerged submarines.
 The technology works by sending a signal that bounces off of objects and returning the signal.
 By measuring how long the return signal takes, the distance of the object can be determined.

 However, if a signal does not return, an object cannot be detected.

 During both World Wars diesel submarines were extensively used.
 However, so was sonar.
 The diesel engines create a lot of vibrations that propagated through the ocean.
 Microphones and sonar systems easily pick up the disturbances, allowing them to initiate a counter-attack.
 That is unless the submarines use stealth technologies.
 One of the most effective ways to capture sound energy underwater is by creating bubbles - and lots of them.